 Well, the people who want to see the financial statements are the people that are interested in seeing this business scorecard - the guys who want to know how well the business is doing, including specific details such as its income, expenses, assets, liabilities, etc.

 These people, in rough order of importance, include:

-2) Business executives - Managers (people employed by the owners to run the business) will get fired if the business performs poorly, or get bonuses if it performs well!
+2) Business executives - Business execs or managers are directly responsible for the performance of the business and as such are very interested in its scorecard.
+They will get fired if the business performs poorly, or get bonuses if it performs well.

-3) Investors - Investors are only going to invest in businesses with good business scorecards showing good potential for growth and profits.
+3) Investors - Investors are only going to invest in businesses with good scorecards which show great potential for growth and profits.

 4) The bank - They are interested in the financial statements (the business scorecard) of businesses they have a relationship with.
 For example, they may want to look at the financial statements to see how risky it would be to loan money to the business.

 5) The government and tax authorities - They want to know that the business is fulfilling their legal duties, and in particular, that they are paying enough tax!
 The financial statements give a good idea of how much tax the business should be paying over.

 6) Suppliers - Suppliers want to make sure that they will get paid by the business they are supplying goods to.
 So they may want to check the financial statements of the businessbefore they start to do business with them.